-Undertake absence phone calls for students in the form on or before the third day of absence or as directed by the Head of Year.
+Undertake absence phone calls for students in the form on or before the third day of absence-unless directed otherwise by the Head of Year.
+Update HOY and Running Records with information following the phone call.

-Meet with students returning from absences of up to five days on their return and ensure that there is a plan in place to enable the student to catch up on missed work.
+Meet with students returning from absences of up to five days on their return, acknowledge that they are aware of the reasons for absence and ensure that there is a plan in place to enable the student to catch up on missed work.

-Use the weekly attendance data provided to praise and reward good and improved attendance and to identify students with attendance below 97% as directed by the Head of Year.
+Use the weekly attendance data provided to praise and reward good and improved attendance and to identify students with attendance below 95% as directed by the Head of Year.

-Use form time as directed by the Head of Year to act on and monitor attendance and punctuality issues with their form group.
+Use Form Time as directed by the Head of Year to act on and monitor attendance and punctuality issues with their form group.